Devanshs31/movie_app/README.md

 ### Note

--appwrite for external database management
+- appwrite for external database management
--netlify for website
+- netlify for website